eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

         <stop busStop="B" duration="5.00" join="t0"/>
     </trip>
 ```
-The rear part of the train will be joined to the front part if the followign conditions are met:
+The rear part of the train will be joined to the front part if the following conditions are met:
 - the rear part has fulfilled its stopping duration
 - the front part the train is present and it's back is on the same lane as the front of the rear part
 - the gap between the trains is less than 5 meters